MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ### Hibernation for standalone devices

 Wake on LAN for devices in hibernation mode is supported for most newer standalone Surface devices with some exceptions.
-Waking standalone devices out of hibernation requires enablling Wake on LAN using SEMM, as described above.
+Waking standalone devices out of hibernation requires enabling Wake on LAN using SEMM, as described above.

  Supported devices include: